 Remember that the size of your dataset is not the only consideration when planning the overall RAM for a Redis AWS server.
 For example, in case you have enabled persistence or replication, a background memory thread will periodically create a copy of the data, which will be in-memory at that point.
 Any data then remains in-memory until the operation is complete and therefore, any update operation on the data/key being copied requires extra memory in the form of memory pages and buffers.
 A “worst case” scenario, where all keys are updated during this period, may require twice or more memory than what would have been required without persistence and/or replication.
 To provision against running out of memory in such a scenario, use a factor of 2 at the very least on the actual dataset’s size.

 The final tip comes full circle, picking up from where tip #1 left off.
 Redis is a (mostly) single-threaded process, which means that each Redis process can use a single core, at the very most.
 To make better use of EC2 instances with multiple cores, you can start one Redis process for each core of a server and efficiently utilize the extra cores.
 These extra servers can act as independent Redis servers.
 For example, one can be utilized to manage user session data while another one can be used to cache user profiles.
 An alternative approach for harnessing these multiple cores is to shard the data between servers.

 Sharding is a big topic, in and of itself, and we’ll dedicate more time to it in the upcoming weeks.
 Prepare yourself for the drama associated with choosing between the application-side, client-assisted, by proxy or via cluster sharding.
 Learn the horrible truths about sharding for yourself and how to battle them bravely.
 Understand how to take Redis to the next step.
-Questions?
-Feedback?
+Have questions about Redis on AWS?
+Feedback on Redis AWS?
 Email or tweet me – I’m highly available 🙂